Skip to main content

 However, assets will still qualify if they’ve only been used in a minimal or insignificant way.
 For example, a single demonstration of a lawnmower while it’s being held for sale is not ‘use’ of that lawnmower.

-You can claim Investment Boost on assets that finished construction (or were improved) on or after 22 May 2025.
+You can claim Investment Boost on assets (or improvements to existing assets) that first become available for use on or after 22 May 2025.

-The finish date is when the asset or improvement became available for use.
-This means the date it was physically and legally able to be used, even if you did not begin to use it straightaway.
+An asset or improvement is available for use when it is capable of being used.
+Generally this is when it is physically and legally able to be used, even if you did not begin to use it straightaway.

 Other factors like the terms of a contract may also be relevant.